 This idea is intimately connected to the earlier notion that there is no single winning plan that works across context and circumstance.
 However, despite the inability of any given strategy to simply work, the rules of the game do not change.
 The hackers seek to unlawfully access information and cause harm; security seeks to prevent this access; and the two sides are engaged in navigating each other’s methods in order to win today.
 Tomorrow, the game will begin anew, and so on, indefinitely.

 Lest the reader gets the wrong idea about Sunzi’s formless strategy, he has already spoken at length about mastery of basic components of warfare.
 Thus, he is not advocating for an ad hoc approach to security.
-Instead, he councels, wisely, against a fully predetermined and objectified notion of security.
+Instead, he counsels, wisely, against a fully predetermined and objectified notion of security.
 Any plan set into stone, once analyzed, can be thwarted.
 Thus, the idea of being formless is about remaining dynamically engaged in a process, and avoiding ossifying strategies, simply because they have worked before.
 In fact, the fact that they have worked before is what makes them unlikely to work again.

-In the CS sense, a successful patch means that a new attack along the same route of attack is unlikely, to say the least.
+In the InfoSec sense, a successful patch means that a new attack along the same route of attack is unlikely, to say the least.
 Once the patch is in place, we turn our attention to other avenues of attack.
 We, specifically, do not make a protocol of applying the same patch in response to future attacks.
-Past threats must be known, but only so they can give us a glimpse into the future by analogy.
+Past threats must be known, but only so they can give us a glimpse into the future, by analogy.
 Too often, we assume the repetition of past behaviors that resulted in success will bring about future success as well.
 At best, we end up with an ossified system of ritual compliance that makes for some great stats in board meetings, but is ineffectual.
 In fact, this ossification leads us to view security as a product, magic-box thinking, and failure to invest into future personnel.

 The positioning (hsing) of troops can be likened to water: Just as the flow of water avoids high ground and rushes to the lowest point, so on the path to victory avoid the enemy’s strong points and strike where he is weak.
 As water varies its flow according to the fall of the land, an army varies its method of gaining victory according to the enemy.
 Thus an army does not have a fixed strategic advantages (shih) or an invariable position (hsing).
 To be able to take the victory by varying one’s position according to the enemy is called being inscrutable.

 The final analogy of the chapter ties it together.
 Security is a process, not a product – or an endpoint.
 Successful security is a matter of imaginative, creative work; it is not found in ossified protocol and ritual compliance.
-Therefore, the nature of effective warfare (CS or otherwise) must be understood as a dynamic process.
+Therefore, the nature of effective warfare (InfoSec or otherwise) must be understood as a dynamic process.
 The dynamism is a matter of mastering the core rules, but implementing them in an adaptive manner, such that the circumstances and context of each situation, are the guiding framework of our threat response.
 This dynamism keeps the enemy from anticipating our responses, and from using them to build their own strategy.

 As an example of ossification, we can look to the US military, which has failed to decisively win a single war since WWII.
-This inability to win, despite ridiculous levels of military spending, stems precisely from its ossified approach to military engagement as dictated by “traditional war” ideology – despite the fact that none of the enemies it has engaged have actually used a traditional war approach to fighting.
+This inability to win, despite ridiculous levels of military spending, stems precisely from its ossified approach to military engagement as dictated by “traditional war” ideology – despite the fact that none of the enemies it has engaged in over 50 years have actually used a traditional war approach to fighting.
 By trying to force a definition of “proper approach” onto the theater of war, the US military has consistently been playing the wrong game – and thus loosing.
 While far more Afghanis, Iraqis, and Libyans are dead than US forces, the US forces are incapable of winning.

-The CS realm has no “traditional” component to begin with.
+The information security realm has no “traditional” component to begin with.
 It eschews the entire deterrence category of security, while allowing for unending non-attributable attacks.
 Failing to adopt a dynamic approach means that we’re playing the wrong game.
 It also means that, just like the US military efforts, there is no way of meeting victory conditions that are ipso facto unsuitable to the conflict at hand.